liuli-neko/NekoProtoTools/README.md

     - NameValuePair, SizeTag, etc while are special struct unable to auto enter the object. because they are not a real object.
 Other class whitout minimal_serializable trait will be auto enter 1 level before process it.
     - support simdjson backend (now noly under simdjson::dom namespace), it only support input serializer, Slightly faster than rapidjson backend.
 - support almost all stl types

+### v0.2.1
+- add std::optional support
+- add simdjson output serializer support
+- refactory communication interface, make it more easy to use.
+- serializer in communication can be processed in other thread easyly.
+- more options to control feature enable and log output

 #### v0.2.0 - alpha
 - Modify serializer interface